wischmcj/canopyHydrodynamics/README.md

 - We hope to widen the use cases for our tool by integrating additional real world data (i.e wind speed and direction, rain intensity and average angle, etc.).
 - By integrating python libraries for spacial analysis (scipy-spacial, open3d) into canoPyHydro, we hope to allow for the projection of cylinders at an arbitrary angle.
 This will lead directly into supporting the afformentioned integration of weather data.
 - Improve the efficiency of the flow finding algorithm and the flow caluclation algorithm.
-This will allow for the processing of larger QSMs and the use of more complex models (i.e. tesselated meshes).
+This will allow for the processing of larger QSMs and the use of more complex models (i.e. tessellated meshes).
   - Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency), you can see the current work being done to meet this goal.
 Early results so as much as a 200x increase in the speed of the algorithm as a result of:
     - migrating the the use of rust based graph models, using the rustworkx library
     - refactoring the current find flow algorithm as a graph traversal algorithm to enable parallel processing